abesahely/Roolz-Enhanced/PDF_VIEWER_MIGRATION_PLAN.md

 ## Remaining Issues to Address
 - Mobile-specific optimizations needed for better touch support
-- Zoom functionality needs implementation in DirectPDFViewer
+- ✓ Zoom functionality successfully implemented in DirectPDFViewer
 - Some performance optimization needed for very large files
 - Annotation tools need to be integrated with the DirectPDFViewer
 - Proper text selection and search functionality to implement
+- Keyboard shortcuts (arrows, +/-, etc.) need to be implemented

 ## Progress Log